 to 5th grade and

 6th-12th grade) as a 'pdf'' (.pdf).
 Note, as stated above, both an on-line registration application and a hard-copy of the application need to be submitted if a student project is to be entered in the fair.
-The handwritten copy will need to be given to the science coordinator for your school.
-At the AAE (grades 4-12) that is Mr. Huffine.
+The handwritten copy will need to be given to the AAE's science coordinator for your school.
+At the AAE (grades 4-12) [currently Mr. Huffine].
 Also, please note that student projects for the grades K through 3rd grade can not be entered into the ISEF.
 Students in the 4-5 grade band can enter their projects, but will not need to stay for an interview.
 Students in the 6-12th grade band can enter their projects and will need to stay to be interviewed.

 Students' Guide to Participation, (generally a '.pdf' file)in the annual Inland Empire